janibashamd/waf_generator/README.md

 Application is written in flask and is deployed as k8s pod.
 K8s service is created to publish this over internet so users can access the application.

+Below are the steps for creating custom WAF bundle:
+1. Open browser and navigate to `http://wafgen.f5-hyd-demo.com`
+2. Provide all user inputs and then click on `Submit` button
+3. From page, users can either `copy` or `download` the populated WAF signature data
+4. Next customers can import this bundle in any of the WAF engines

 ## Business Value

 This project provides a unified location to create custom WAF bundle as per customer WAF product.